Top tips – planning

 Do we need a plan?

 Some parents report being told their young person doesn’t need a transition plan, or isn’t entitled to one, unless they have multiple and complex needs.
-However that’s misleading – a plan is essential for anyone likely to need support.
+However that’s misleading – Scottish Government guidance says a plan is essential for anyone who is at risk of not making a smooth transition to adulthood.
 If it’s difficult in practice to access formal planning, you can start putting a plan together yourself.
 Click here to read about what you need to include.

 How transition planning works